Hikes

 "Hike by yourself?
 What, are you CRAZY?"
 Perhaps not; check out my perspective and that of others.

 Atop Peak 12362, Sept.
 2005, southern Sierra Nevada.
 Kaweah Peaks in background on right.
-Click on the photo for a larger version.
+Click on photo for larger version.

 Photos

-A story snippet from "No License Required", in progress.
+Story snippet from "No License Required", on hold but still in the queue.

-Lots more in the archives; I'll be putting various bits here as time goes on.
+Lots more in my archives; I'll be putting various bits here as time goes on.
 As my friend Bill says, "Everything takes forever."

 Other (Gossamer) Stuff